Gigwa v2 – Documentation

 In other words, the first flag defines visibility on the server side while the second defines exposure on the client side.
 Typically, a temporary database created by an anonymous user or a user without any management permissions will be public and hidden (searchable by anyone, listed to the administrators only), and will be made accessible to its creator via a specific URL referring to the database name (thus accessible to anyone if shared).

 Administrators can see all databases (even if private and/or hidden) and have all privileges on them.
 Only administrators may create permanent databases.
-This can be done either at import time, or via the main menu’s “Manage data” link, by subsequently clicking on “Manage databases”.
-A simple interface allows then to create an empty database on a selected MongoDB host, set the public and hidden flags on existing databases, and delete existing projects and databases.
+This can be done either at import time, or via the main menu's "Manage data" link, by subsequently clicking on "Manage databases".
+A simple interface allows then to create an empty database on a selected MongoDB host, set the public and hidden flags on existing databases, delete existing runs, projects or databases, and, for administrators and database supervisors, manage dumps.

-By choosing the “Administer existing data and user permissions” link from the “Manage data“ menu item and subsequently clicking on “Manage users and permissions”, administrators may access an interface for creating / deleting users, setting their password (even their own), and setting their permissions:
+By choosing the "Administer existing data and user permissions" link from the "Manage data" menu item and subsequently clicking on "Manage users and permissions", administrators may access an interface for creating / deleting users, setting their password (even their own) and permissions:

-at the project level by granting either the READER role (only makes sense for projects in private databases) which allows to search this project’s data, or the MANAGER role which allows to search project data, import metadata, and grant roles to existing users on that project.
+at the project level by granting either the READER role (only makes sense for projects in private databases) which allows to search the given project's data, or the MANAGER role which also allows to search project data, import additional genotyping runs or individual metadata, and grant roles to other users on that project.

-Indeed, a user with the MANAGER role on a project can administer that project in the same way as an administrator, via the main menu’s “Manage data” item also available to him after authentication.
+Thus, a user with the MANAGER role on a project can administer that project in the same way as an administrator, via the main menu's "Manage data" item also available to him after authentication.
+The same applies to users with the SUPERVISOR role on a database, who can manage all of its contents.

 Although a Gigwa instance installed via a distribution package is functional out of the box, some configuration settings can only be adjusted by editing text files.
 Most of them only need to be set once.

 Declaring MongoDB hosts is done via the WEB-INF/classes/applicationContext-data.xml file following provided examples.
-Only hosts running with authentication enabled (refer to MongoDB documentation if needed) must be declared along with a UserCredentials bean.
-Note that Gigwa associates them internally using their IDs: for example, a host named myMongoHost will expect a UserCredentials bean named myMongoHostCredentials.
+For hosts running with authentication enabled (refer to MongoDB documentation if needed) a "credentials" parameter must be supplied for the corresponding mongo:mongoclient tag.
 Those credentials must be provided for a user declared in MongoDB's admin collection, who has readWriteAnyDatabase and dbAdminAnyDatabase roles.
 The web-application needs to be reloaded for such changes to be taken into account (please refer to Tomcat documentation if needed).

 dbServerCleanup - You may specify under this property, a csv list of hosts for which this instance will drop temporary variant collections on startup (e.g. 127.0.0.1:27017, another.server.com:27018).
 Temporary variant collections are often used once a search has been completed, for browsing/exporting results.
 They are normally dropped upon user interface unload, but some may remain if the web-browser is exited ungracefully or the application goes down while someone is using the search interface.
 If this property does not exist then the instance will drop all found temp collections, if it exists but is empty, none will be dropped.